LucaLeukert/HTB-Surveillance/README.md

 #### Bruteforcing Matthew's password
 Using `hash-identifier` i could determine that the hash was indeed a `SHA-256` hash.

 To crack the hash i used `hashcat`.
-After about 2 minutes of cracking i had the password of Matthew: `starcraft122490`.
-The password only works for SSH access
+After about 2 minutes of cracking i had the password of Matthew.
+Sadly his password only works for SSH access and not for accessing the webportal
 - `hashcat -m 1400 Matthew.txt /usr/share/wordlists/rockyou.txt`

 #### This place feels familiar but somehow different